 Track Your Estimated MIPS Score, Get Personal MIPS Healthcare Coaching and Report to the GIQuIC Registry

-To help you succeed, you’ll want robust technology that helps you demonstrate high quality and achieve higher scores on EHR use—without a massive reporting burden.
-With a distinguished track record in gastroenterology value-based care, including MIPS submissions, Meaningful Use attestations and PQRS reporting, Modernizing Medicine® Gastroenterology, formerly gMed®, has your back.
+To help you achieve your MIPS goals, you’ll want robust technology that helps you demonstrate the high-quality care you provide—without a massive reporting burden.
+With a distinguished track record in gastroenterology value-based care, including MIPS submissions, Modernizing Medicine® Gastroenterology, formerly gMed®, has your back.
 Our gGastro® suite allows you to:

 - Collect MIPS data during the exam in our easy-to-use 2015 Edition ONC CEHRT-certified gastroenterology EHR.1

 - Benefit from our industry leadership in GI value-based care and EHR content

-- See your progress on each reportable MIPS measure and category*
+- See your progress on each reportable MIPS measure and category2

 - Report to the GIQuIC gastroenterology registry

-- Get one-on-one guidance from CMHP-Certified MIPS Advisors with gAdvisor™
+- Get one-on-one guidance from CMHP-Certified MIPS Advisors with gAdvisor™3

-- Engage patients with our patient kiosk and patient portal
+- Engage patients with our kiosk, patient portal, gReminder+™ and gSurvey™

 gGastro Knows Your Numbers

-You can track your estimated MIPS Composite Score in near-real time in gGastro, factoring in your personal scores in the following weighted performance categories: Quality, Advancing Care Information and Improvement Activities.
-When you know where you stand, you can be better equipped to make adjustments along the way and work towards achieving success in your MIPS CMS reporting.
+You can track your estimated MIPS Composite Score in near real-time in gGastro, factoring in your personal scores in the following weighted performance categories: Quality, Promoting Interoperability and Improvement Activities.
+When you know where you stand, you can be better equipped to make adjustments along the way and work towards achieving your goals in your MIPS reporting.

 Interested in using advanced tools to analyze your quality metrics and benchmark performance within the gGastro suite?
-Click here to learn more about our gInsights™ data analytics platform.
+Learn more about our gInsights™ data analytics platform.

 gGastro supports GIQuIC submission to let you easily submit data without having to upload files manually.
-By using GIQuIC as a clinical data registry, you may also be able to earn bonus points in the Promoting Interoperability (PI; formerly Advancing Care Information) category of MIPS.
+By using GIQuIC as a clinical data registry, you may be able to claim credit for one of the two Public Health and Clinical Data Registry reporting objectives within the PI category.